cornerstonejs/dicomParser/README.md

 my needs.
 DICOM really isn't that hard to parse so I figured I would just make my own.
 Here are some of the key things that I really wanted out of a DICOM library that I am hoping to deliver:

+* License was extremely liberal so it could be used in any type of project
 * Only deals with parsing DICOM - no code to actually display the images
 * Designed to work well in a browser
 * Follows modern javascript best practices
 * Has documentation and examples on how to use it
 * Does not hide the underlying data stream from you
+* Does not require a data dictionary
 * Decodes individual elements "on demand" - this goes with not needing a data dictionary
-* Code guards against corrupt or invalid data streams by sanity checking lenghts and offsets
+* Code guards against corrupt or invalid data streams by sanity checking lengths and offsets
-* Code is easy to understand
-* Does not require a data dictionary
 * Does not depend on any external dependencies - just drop it in and go
 * Has unit tests
+* Code is easy to understand

 Backlog
 ------------